MikeTaylor/palaeo-archbishop/phylo/README.md

 ## Running the analyses

 The two TNT analyses can be run in TNT using the shell commands `./tnt/tnt.command equalweights.run,` and `./tnt/tnt.command impliedweights.run,`.
 (Do _not_ omit the trailing comma.
-Seriously: TNT needs it.)
+Seriously: TNT needs it.
+Also: TNT is not able to run a command-file if the filename contains a hyphen, an underscore, or even a digit.
+Seriously.)
 Both of these scripts pulls in the TNT data file `archbishop.tnt` (see above).

 XXX At the time of writing, the scripts uses `consense 3` rather than `consense 5`, because it is much faster (half an hour rather than many hours).
 This lets me experiment more quickly, but they will need to be changed back before I run the analyses for real.